freifunk-berlin/bbb-configs/DEVELOPER.md

 wireless_devices:                       # definitions for the devices radios
   - name: 11a_standard                  # 5GHz radio
     band: 5g
+    htmode_prefix: VHT
     path: ffe09000.pcie/pci9000:00/9000:00:00.0/9000:01:00.0
     ifname_hint: wlan5
   - name: 11g_standard                  # 2.4GHz radio
     band: 2g
+    htmode_prefix: VHT
     path: ffe0a000.pcie/pcia000:02/a000:02:00.0/a000:03:00.0
     ifname_hint: wlan2
 ```

 Possible values for band are 2g for 2.4 GHz, 5g for 5 GHz, 6g for 6 GHz and 60g for 60 GHz.
 Band replaces hwmode since 21.02.2.

+Possible values for htmode_prefix are HT (802.11n), VHT (802.11ac) and HE (802.11ax).
+The htmode_prefix setting corresponds with the htmode option.

 For a model using DSA instead of swconfig, you may refer to [`model_ubnt_edgerouter_x_sfp.yml`](https://github.com/Freifunk-Spalter/bbb-configs/blob/master/group_vars/model_ubnt_edgerouter_x_sfp.yml)